 - Place the wok over high heat and add just enough of the shrimp oil (or neutral oil, if using) to coat the bottom of the wok.
 Once the oil is very hot, add the shrimp in one layer and sear without moving them until at least halfway cooked.
 Flip and cook the other side just until done; remove them from the pan, leaving the oil behind, and turn off the heat.12 shrimp

 - With the heat still off, add more oil as needed so there's enough to coat the bottom, then add the shallots, garlic, tofu and chili flakes.
-Turn the heat back on to medium high and cook for about 2 minutes until the shallots are translucent.3 Tbsp chopped shallots, 3 cloves garlic, 85 g pressed tofu, ½ tsp chili flakes
+Turn the heat back on to medium high and cook for about 2 minutes until the shallots are translucent.3 tablespoon chopped shallots, 3 cloves garlic, 85 g pressed tofu, ½ teaspoon chili flakes

 - Turn the heat up to high then add the noodles, sauce, and water and keep stirring until all the liquid has been absorbed.2.8 oz glass noodles, ¼ cup water